256dpi/naos/DEVELOPMENT.md

 ## Release

 Tag release on GitHub.
-The naos cli will checkout the repo and automatically update all dependencies.
+The naos cli will check out the repo and automatically update all dependencies.